noamross/jekyll-site/collaborating with R.md

 [Sharing R scripts with `gist.github.com`](#TOC)
 ================================================

-Sometimes you want to share an R script you've written.
-Creating a **gist** is a great way to do this that has several advantages over sharing over e-mail:
+Sometimes you want to share an R code that you've written.
+Creating a **gist** is a great way to do so.
+Gists are have several advantages over sharing over
+e-mail:

 -   You can share the code just by sending a URL
 -   Syntax highlighting makes the code easier to read